twolfson/grunt-spritesmith/README.md

 - src `String|String[]` - Images to use as sprites in spritesheet
     - For example this can be a glob, `sprites/*.png` or an array of files `['sprite1.png', sprite2.png']`
-- destImg `String` - Output location for generated spritesheet
+- dest `String` - Output location for generated spritesheet
-- destCSS `String` - Output location for generated CSS
+- destCss `String` - Output location for generated CSS
 - imgPath `String` - Optional override for path specified in CSS
     - For example if `../sprite.png` is given, then the CSS will have:
         - `background-image: url(../sprite.png);`